 The minor downsides are the flipside of it not being a mass event.
 There are no pacers.
 There aren’t spectators along every inch of the way, but you will be well-cheered through villages, and by marshals the whole way round.
 Water is in small plastic cups, which some people find it hard to drink from (a good idea to practice first!)
 Some people comment that it’s not very scenic.
 It does go through an industrial park twice, but it also goes along a beautiful stretch of the Thames and some lovely villages.

 There are some road closures at the start and finish which are very helpful, but roads aren’t shut the whole way.
 This means you run on pavements in some sections.
-However, the route is fairly quiet and starts at 9am on Sunday morning, so traffic isn’t really an issue.
+However, the route is fairly quiet and starts at 9am on Sunday morning, so traffic isn’t too much of an issue.
 Under UK Athletics rules for a non-closed road event, headphones aren’t allowed.
 Due to logistics, there is also a 5 hour cut off.

 Give this Autumn marathon a go!